Books Etc.

 A Dream of Death: A Kate Hamilton Mystery by Connie Berry (Crooked Lane), mystery

 When her late husband's sister begs her for help, Kate Hamilton, an antique dealer from Ohio, flies to Scotland and becomes entangled in a sinister murder case.
 This riveting cozy is the first in a series and includes fascinating historical inserts.
-The fifth book, A Collection of Lies, will be published on June 18, 2024.
+The fifth book, A Collection of Lies, was published in June 2024.

 Best Revenge Stories: Novels, Plays & True Crime